jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 ###Introduction

 Many consumers of social media data store it in a relational database.
-There are several key questions to ponder as you design your database schema.
+There are several key questions to ponder as you design your database schema:

 * What metadata is provided and what of it is needed for research?